hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 ------------------------------------------------------------------

-Once you've successfully setup the connection to your cluster, shortcut, you will notice that you are prompted for the passphrase for each connection you make to a cluster.
+Once you've successfully setup the connection to your cluster, you will notice that you are prompted for the passphrase at each connection you make to a cluster.
 To avoid retyping it each time, you can setup an internal SSH agent in MobaXterm that will take care of unlocking the private key when you